digao-dalpiaz/DzMiniTable/README.md

 ```delphi
 procedure Open;
 ```
-Load the table from file specifyed at FileName property
+Load the table from file specified at FileName property

 ```delphi
 procedure Save;
 ```
-Save the table to file specifyed at FileName property
+Save the table to file specified at FileName property

 ```delphi
 procedure EmptyTable;